apostrophecms-legacy/apostrophe-i18n-debugger/README.md

 ```

 Note that when the debugger first activates the user is always looking at translations, not keys.
 You will know if this changes by listening for `i18nDebuggerChange` events.

+## Namespacing

+Apostrophe has basic support for separate namespaces of i18n keys.
+However, because of the impact on the layout of the display, the namespace associated with a key is not displayed by the debugger.
+Generally it is clear from context, for instance anything in the Apostrophe admin UI is likely to be in the `apostrophe` namespace.